 Previously, experts believed that once you fell asleep, your body would shut down and become dormant.
-In the 1950s, however, scientists uncovered extensive evidence that sleep is more than just rest.
+However, in the 1950s, a professor of physiology at the University of Chicago studied eye movements during sleep and uncovered evidence of sleep cycles.
 But what are sleep cycles, and how do they affect you?
 Below, we’ll go over everything you need to know about sleep cycle stages, what sleep cycles are, and how to get a good night’s sleep—every day of the week.

 Why Do We Need Sleep?